 Self-conscious about your nose?
 Consider rhinoplasty surgery in Manhattan, NY

 Countless men and women spend years or even decades feeling self-conscious about the appearance of their noses or struggling with a deviated septum and other nasal issues.
-If you’re ready to look and feel your best, call Lee Ann M. Klausner M.D., PLLC to schedule your private rhinoplasty consultation with top Upper East Side double-board certified female facial plastic surgeon Dr. Lee Ann Klausner today.
+If you’re ready to look and feel your best, call Klausner Institute to schedule your private rhinoplasty consultation with top Upper East Side double-board certified female facial plastic surgeon Dr. Lee Ann Klausner today.

 Back to Blog